What Is An FHA Loan?

 Must Be A Primary Home Purchase

 When choosing a mortgage type, one of the most important things to consider is the type of property being purchased.
-This is especially true with FHA loans, as they must be used toward a primary home purchase, so this loan will not work for you if you’re planning to buy a second home or investment property.
-The buyer must also occupy the property within 60 days of loan closing.
+This is especially true with FHA loans, as they must be used toward a primary home purchase.
+An FHA loan will not work for you if you're planning to buy a second home or investment property.
+The buyer must also occupy the property within 60 days of the loan closing.

 Minimum Credit Score Of 580